TheHunterManX/GBA-PK-multiplayer/README.md

 # GBA-PK-multiplayer

-This is a free mod that will in the future support 4 players and allow interactions between all of the 3rd generation pokemon games.
-Alpha 1 currently allows 2 players to see each other in the game of Firered or Leafgreen.
+This is a free mod that will in the future support interactions between all of the 3rd generation pokemon games.
+Alpha 3 currently allows 4 players to see and trade with each other in the game of Firered or Leafgreen.
 Updates and more information can be found on youtube, patreon or pokecommunity.

 Patreon: https://www.patreon.com/user?u=81688818